nextpyp/pyp/docs/install/attach-slurm.rst

 To find out what went wrong will require some debugging.

 The first useful place to look for error information will be the ``micromon`` log in the ``local/logs`` folder of your installation.
 Errors with the SSH connection will appear there.
+See :doc:`troubleshooting<./troubleshooting>` for more details.

 The next place to look for errors is the log files in the ``shared/log`` folder in the shared filesystem.
 If worker processes can't connect to the website, their log files will usually explain why.
 Usually problems